I feel like I’ve just unlocked something monumental regarding my own relationship with anxiety.

 This is when it occurred to me that this anxiety is actually a calling.
 That sounds absurd to read because how can crippling anxiety be seen as a calling?
 First, one doesn’t feel this particular anxiety if they don’t feel this tension between how the world is and how the world can be.
 This same compulsion to turn chaos into order feels like a curse because it is ever-present, it is not something one can just get rid of, and in a way, it may be something one can never fully satisfy themselves of.
 For some people—and I’m in this category—things can perpetually be better because things aren’t good enough.
 But more specifically, these kinds of people felt like they need to do something about it.

 But in this exact moment of tension is where passion can come alive.
 Rollo May describes passion not as a “quantity of emotion” but rather a “quality of commitment”—it is precisely this openness and desire to confront the encounter that creates passion.
 You can’t confront the encounter between yourself and this moment of tension unless you first accept the anxiety.
 And you want to confront the encounter because it just might lead you to ecstasy—this heightened sense of consciousness, a “temporary transcending of the subject-object dichotomy.”

-And this is only possible through the artist as a vessel, to allow themselves to be open and receptive to the things around them, to how they’re feeling, to the ebbs & flows of life, but to also have the courage to create not just to relieve themselves of this anxiety, but to make something out of it that hopefully contributes something new to the universe.
+And this is only possible through the artist looking at themselves as a vessel, to allow themselves to be open and receptive to the things around them, to how they’re feeling, to the ebbs & flows of life, but to also have the courage to create not just to relieve themselves of this anxiety, but to make something out of it that hopefully contributes something new to the universe.